The Blended MHFA Community Course has been adapted from the Standard Mental Health First Aid Course for adults.

 Mental health first aid skills learnt by participants in this course can be applied in any setting.
 Course content includes case-studies, videos and resources tailored to the learning needs of community/public course participants.

-Developed in response to COVID-19, the new Blended Online MHFA Community Course includes two course components.
+The new Blended MHFA Community Course includes two course components.

 The eLearning course component presents an overview of mental health problems and mental health crises.

 - Substance use problems

 - Suicidal thoughts and behaviours

 - Traumatic events

 - Severe psychotic states

 - Severe effects from alcohol or other drug use